Legends in Concert

-Legends in Concert is a live tribute artist production with shows primarily located in Las Vegas, Nevada; Myrtle Beach, South Carolina; Branson, Missouri; Mashantucket, Connecticut; Waikiki, Hawaii; Foley, Alabama and Atlantic City, New Jersey.
-Legends in Concert features live concerts paying tribute to musical icons of today and yesterday.
-The show boasts a wide collection of musical tribute artists who resemble and sing like the original artists while being backed by a live band and dancers.
+Legends in Concert is a live tribute artist production with shows located primarily in Las Vegas, Nevada; Myrtle Beach, South Carolina; Branson, Missouri; and Waikiki, Hawaii.
+Legends in Concert features live concerts paying tribute to musical icons of the past and present.
+The performers resemble and sing like the original artists while being backed by a live band and dancers.
 Performances are scheduled year round across the globe and its five primary locations in the United States.

-Most recently, Legends in Concert has forged a partnership with Elvis Presley Enterprises, helping host several preliminary rounds of the Ultimate Elvis Tribute Artist Contest.
+The show has been running since its debut at the Imperial Palace on May 5, 1983, the longest running show in Las Vegas history.

+It has received entertainment industry awards "Show of the Year", "Entertainers of the Year", "Grand Slam" and "Show of Shows" awarded by the International Press Association.

+Each performer looks like the star they portray, and uses their own natural voice to pay homage to their iconic music subject.
+Legends in Concert live tribute shows are known for their elaborate theatrical sets, magnificent costumes and full array of elaborate special effects, including three dimensional multimedia and multimillion dollar, state-of-the-art lighting and sound systems.

 History

 Legends in Concert was founded in 1983 in Las Vegas, Nevada.
 During that same year, Legends' first show was performed at the Imperial Palace Hotel and Casino in Las Vegas, Nevada.
 The show is currently owned and produced by On Stage Entertainment, Inc. 2013 marked the 30th Anniversary for Legends in Concert entertainment productions.

 The Legends in Concert show has expanded its production to The Legends in Concert Theater in Myrtle Beach, South Carolina; Dick Clark's American Bandstand Theater in Branson, Missouri; Norwegian Cruise Lines newest ship Norwegian Epic; Blue Chip Casino, Hotel and Spa in Michigan City, Indiana; Coushatta Casino in Kinder, Louisiana; Royal Hawaiian Center in Waikiki, Hawaii; Foxwoods Resort Casino in Mashantucket, Connecticut; and Bally's Atlantic City in Atlantic City, New Jersey.